 Even before we started and grew our team here at Simplifying DIY Design, we were never really ‘planner people.’

-With our constant juggle of kids, family, charity work, church groups, and even other businesses, we spent more time crossing things out rather than using it to stay on track.
+With our constant juggling of kids, family, charity work, church groups, and even other businesses, we spent more time crossing things out rather than using it to stay on track.

 Our schedules were constantly changing.
 Unfortunately, our planners just couldn’t adapt along with us.